Analysts see same old US tensions as Cuba gets new leader

 This is because it will not do Trump any good politically to change his views towards Cuba, she said.

-His supporters in Florida — a state whose lawmakers lead the way on Cuba policy — “want to see this relationship in some kind of freeze, exactly where it is right now,” Newhouse told Agence France-Presse.
+His supporters in Florida — a state whose lawmakers lead the way on Cuba policy — “want to see this relationship in some kind of freeze, exactly where it is right now,” Newhouse told AFP.

 If Diaz-Canel assumes power he will not significantly change the relationship, added Mavis Anderson, a Cuba specialist at the Latin American Working Group which has pushed for a thawing of tensions.

-The ball is in the US’s court right now and that is “sad, because the court is broken,” she told Agence France-Presse.
+The ball is in the US’s court right now and that is “sad, because the court is broken,” she told AFP.

 Anderson and Newhouse agreed that Trump’s administration has put foreign policy into the hands of hardline conservatives, including Mike Pompeo — still to be confirmed as secretary of state — and National Security Advisor John Bolton.